 Left we have the local population being used as anchors, why you have boom but don't have anchors or rope is difficult to understand.

-A thin rope attached to the head of the anchor to assist with removing it from the mud or sand.
+A thin rope attached to the head of the anchor to assist with removing or tripping it from the mud or sand.
 We should use the length of rope equal to 1.5 times the local depth.
 A float tied to it for ease of location.

 Photo right shows the damage done to anchors when they are stuck in the mud and are pulled out without a tripping rope.